Psychology/Neuroscience Experiments

 Coding method

 You can always use the coding method instead if you prefer.
 Here make objects, set properties, and define trials in a MATLAB script.
 You can use for loops through conditions to automate defining trials.
+This isn't really code in the usual sense—more like a list of statements setting parameters.
 For example, this script would build and run the same experiment as above:

 Core features

-In the visual method make experiments in any spreadsheet app (Google Sheets allows dropdowns and quick docs).
-Options allow for any MATLAB expression, generating combinations, repetition, randomization, dependent expressions, conditional expressions, different trial structures (intros, breaks, syncs, etc.), and more.
-Alternatively use the coding method in a MATLAB script if you prefer.
+In the visual method make experiments in any spreadsheet app (Google Sheets allows dropdown menus and quick docs).
+Options allow for any MATLAB expression, generating combinations, repetition, randomization, different trial structures (intros, breaks, syncs, etc.), and more.
+Or use the coding method in a MATLAB script if you prefer.

 Organize experiments in terms of objects from a library of object types.
 Any object works anywhere in any experiment.